-The last time I visited my Kolkata home, there was a large crowd of people bidding goodbye to one person at the airport.
+If you go to an airport in India, there will almost always be a large crowd of people bidding goodbye to one traveler.
 Goodbyes are significant events and often extended families and even neighbours will come to see people off at airports and railway stations.

 I thought of writing this post about deciphering Indian courtesies because of several recent conversations on Cultural Intelligence that I have had with colleagues.
 It will be interesting to learn which other cultures around the world follow similar practices.
 Since India is so culturally diverse, its amazing to see how some courtesies and traditions are the same across India.